Can You Check If Your Info Is on the Dark Web?

 Pro tip: For added security, use a password manager to create and store your passwords.
 These tools provide a secure, central location for all of your credentials, giving you easy access to your accounts with a single master password.

-Two-factor authentication (2FA) is an additional layer of cybersecurity that prevents someone from accessing your online accounts even if they have your password or username.
-With 2FA enabled, your email, online banking, and other accounts will require a secondary authentication method to access — such as a one-time-use code or biometrics (such as your fingerprint or facial scan).
+With 2FA enabled, your accounts require a secondary authentication method to access — such as a one-time-use code or biometrics (such as your fingerprint or facial scan).

 Notify the fraud departments at banks, credit unions, and credit card companies as soon as you know your financial details may have been compromised.

-Not only will this give you a head start on canceling and closing impacted cards or accounts — it can also limit your liability if scammers manage to access your funds.
+Not only will this give you a head start on canceling and closing impacted cards or accounts, it can also limit your liability if scammers manage to access your funds.
 Depending on how you were targeted, banks may only refund scammed money if you contact them within a few days of noticing a fraudulent withdrawal or transfer.

 Look for suspicious activity across all of your financial accounts and credit files.
 Every American is entitled to free credit reports from all three of the major credit bureaus each week by visiting AnnualCreditReport.com.